pypa/distlib/docs/reference.rst

    The base class for locators.
 Implements logic common to multiple locators.

+   .. method:: __init__(scheme='default')

+      Initialise an instance of the locator.
+      :param scheme: The version scheme to use.
+      :type scheme: str

    .. method:: get_project(name)

       This method should be implemented in subclasses.
 It returns a